 - Our annual incentive compensation program requires achievement of rigorous financial performance metrics designed to incentivize high-performance and achievement of short-term financial goals and thus creates value for our shareholders. - Equity awards granted to our named executive officers under our long-term incentive plan are designed to align their interests with our shareholders' interests.
-Regular annual equity awards constitute, on average, approximately 65% of their annual target total direct compensation and vest over multi-year periods. - Our incentive compensation program includes a performance-based equity incentive award, the vesting of which is contingent upon achievement of performance goals over a three-year period, incentivizing medium-term high performance and value growth for our shareholders. - Our CEO receives no tax gross-ups on perquisites. - We have policies prohibiting our Directors and senior executives from engaging in any hedging transactions in our equity securities and from pledging, or using as collateral, our securities to secure personal loans or other obligations, including holding shares in margin accounts. - Our named executive officers do not have the right to receive cash severance based solely upon change-in-control.
-Severance agreements with respect to cash severance payments are double trigger following the occurrence of a change-in-control. - None of our executive officers is entitled to any tax gross-up in connection with severance payments upon termination of employment. - · We continue our shareholder outreach program to seek feedback on our governance and executive compensation practices. - · Our 2022 Annual Incentive Plan included a strategic goal component focused on priority areas aligned with each executive officer's role.
+Regular annual equity awards constitute, on average, approximately 74% of their annual target total direct compensation and vest over multi-year periods. - Our incentive compensation program includes a performance-based equity incentive award, the vesting of which is contingent upon achievement of performance goals over a three-year period, incentivizing medium-term high performance and value growth for our shareholders. - · Our CEO receives no tax gross-ups on perquisites. - We have policies prohibiting our Directors and senior executives from engaging in any hedging transactions in our equity securities and from pledging, or using as collateral, our securities to secure personal loans or other obligations, including holding shares in margin accounts. - Our named executive officers do not have the right to receive cash severance based solely upon change-in-control.
+Severance agreements with respect to cash severance payments are double trigger following the occurrence of a change-in-control. - None of our executive officers is entitled to any tax gross-up in connection with severance payments upon termination of employment. - · We continue our shareholder outreach program to seek feedback on our governance and executive compensation practices.